 By the time Robbie was able to work on the clock, following his building of a new workshop, Peter Wild of Historylinks was showing interest in acquiring it.
 The clock had to be completely stripped down and cleaned, with the manufacture of a couple of bearings and a bracket to attach the hands to the frame.
 The mechanical work was undertaken by Robbie Bowie, with help from Tom Tew, and Peter Wild restored the clock face which was missing its glass and needed a new steel frame.

-In April 2009, to complement a new booklet written by Graham Park, an area of the museum was dedicated to a 'Clearances' display showing the impact of the clearances in this area.
+In April 2009, to complement a new booklet 'The Highland Clearances' written by Finlay McKirchan, an area of the museum was dedicated to a 'Clearances' display showing the impact of the clearances in this area.

 The Crofting display was re-organised in 2009, gathering all relevant information in one area.